dyno-might/dyno-might.github.io/_posts/2020-12-03-why-im-skeptical-of-UBI.md

 If you want to do UBI, it mostly has to come *on top* of targeted programs.
 That's *increasing* the scope of government, not decreasing it.
 That might be a good idea, but it's *not* the libertarian dream.
 If that's what you want, you need a different argument.

-# The Silicon Valley Argument
+## The Silicon Valley Argument for UBI

 Here's a different argument for basic income.